YCChenVictor/blog-frontend/_posts/Interest_Topic/life/1993-09-01-How-to-live-life.md

 Given the how with status score lower than 3, I should do the following things: (three aspects at most)

-1. Explore the relationship with myself -> try to express my emotions through music -> **I should do more compositions**
+1. Deal with I do not like myself -> list what I accomplished and accomplish more
-2. Given I cannot amend my past -> I may be told to get over it -> I should explore other people's life and gain more ideas -> try to have more conversations with other people
+2. Deal with I do not like myself I cannot amend my past
 3. Given I cannot blame my family -> try to explore the relationship with my family -> try to **follow more master's rules?**

 **psycological therapy** has no effect to me.